Tight Virginia governor’s race tests Biden’s strength

 Ogren said she was also motivated by Younkin’s ties to Trump.

-“Anyone endorsed by President Trump is not someone I want representing me,” she said.
+Joseph Gary, 44, a butcher who lives in Norfolk, said his vote, too, has been influenced by Trump’s term in office, particularly the Jan.
+6 insurrection at the Capitol in Washington.

-Bennett White, 24, of Norfolk, said he’d voted for Youngkin because of his approach to education and because the Republican candidate is a “change-up from the status quo.”
+He said he voted for Democrat McAuliffe “basically just to make sure that the stuff that happened while Donald Trump was president doesn’t happen again.”

-White said he’s concerned about McAuliffe’s education policies, especially after the Democratic candidate said he doesn’t believe “parents should be telling schools what they should teach.”
+Also in Norfolk, Bennett White, 24, said he was concerned about McAuliffe’s education policies, especially after the Democratic candidate said he doesn’t believe “parents should be telling schools what they should teach.”
 He also said he doesn’t want “our next generation of leaders to be looking at their peers in the lens of race.”

 “My mom’s a teacher,” White said.
 “I just want to make sure that my mom is safe in the classroom and that her ideals and everyone’s ideals are protected, and we’re not turning into brainwashing academies.”

-Mayor’s offices in many of the nation’s largest cities were also up for grabs.
+Mayor’s offices in many of the nation’s largest cities were also at stake..
 And a ballot question in Minneapolis could reshape policing in that city, where the killing of George Floyd last year touched off sweeping demonstrations for racial justice across the nation.

 But no other race in this off-year election season received the level of attention of the governor’s campaign in Virginia.
 That’s in part because previous races in many states have sometimes foreshadowed voter frustration with a party newly in power.